TrustworthyComputing/REDcuFHE/README.md

 # (RED)cuFHE: Evolution of FHE acceleration for Multi-GPUs
-The (RED)cuFHE library is major overhaul of [cuFHE](https://github.com/vernamlab/cuFHE), and offers GPU acceleration of homomorphic operations accross multiple GPUs for the first time.
+The (RED)cuFHE library is major overhaul of [cuFHE](https://github.com/vernamlab/cuFHE), and offers GPU acceleration of homomorphic operations accross multiple GPUs.
 The library implements the [TFHE](https://tfhe.github.io/tfhe/) cryptosystem, with support for leveled arithmetic operations over encrypted integers, encryptions of constant values, support for an arbitrary numbers of GPUs with dynamic scheduling, as well as new and robust I/O.

 ## Prerequisites